madisongarccia/486project/reports/final_report.md

 ## XGBoost Hyperparameter Tuning

 To build the most optimized version of the XGBoost Regressor, hyperparameter tuning was conducted using the grid search approach.
 The goal of this method was to provide many possible combinations of hyperparameters and identify the ones that minimize the model's prediction error on the training data, while also balancing the model's ability to generalize to unseen data.
-The follow hyperparameters were tested:
+The following hyperparameters were tested:

 - `n_estimators`: Controls the number of trees in the model